mariadb-corporation/MaxScale/Documentation/Monitors/Galera-Monitor.md

 type=server
 address=192.168.122.104
 port=3306
-priority=0
+priority=-1
 ```

 In this example `node-1` is always used as the master if available.
 If `node-1`
 is not available, then the next node with the highest priority rank is used.
 In
 this case it would be `node-3`.
 If both `node-1` and `node-3` were down, then
 `node-2` would be used.
-Because `node-4` has a value of 0 in _priority_, it will
+Because `node-4` has a value of -1 in _priority_, it
-never be the master.
+will never be the master.
 Nodes without _priority_ parameter are considered as
-having the lowest priority rank and will be used only if all nodes
+having a priority of 0 and will be used only if all nodes with a positive
-with _priority_ parameter are not available.
+_priority_ value are not available.

 With priority ranks you can control the order in which MaxScale chooses the
 master node.
 This will allow for a controlled failure and replacement of nodes.